microsoft/NubesGen/docs/runtimes/quarkus.md

 ## Configuration options

 In the generated `terraform/modules/app-service/main.tf` file, NubesGen will configure some environment variables for your application.
-Those are standard Spring Boot properties, so your Spring Boot application should be automatically configured (for example: your database connection should be working out-of-the-box).
+Those are standard Quarkus properties, so your Quarkus application should be automatically configured (for example: your database connection should be working out-of-the-box).

 - `QUARKUS_DATASOURCE_JDBC_URL`: the JDBC URL to your database